nf-core/spatialvi/README.md

 ## Introduction

-**nf-core/spatialvi** is a bioinformatics analysis pipeline for Spatial Transcriptomics.
-It can process and analyse 10X spatial data either directly from raw data by running [Space Ranger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) or data already processed by Space Ranger.
+**nf-core/spatialvi** is a bioinformatics analysis pipeline for Visium spatial transcriptomics data from 10x Genomics.
+It can process and analyse spatial data either directly from raw data by running [Space Ranger](https://support.10xgenomics.com/spatial-gene-expression/software/pipelines/latest/what-is-space-ranger) or data already processed by Space Ranger.
 The pipeline currently consists of the following steps:

 0. Raw data processing with Space Ranger (optional)
 1. Quality controls and filtering